top of page

 Collaborative Evidence Network (CEN) reports seminars

-From January 2023, we have been holding a series of online seminars to showcase and disseminate the main findings from the Collaborative Evidence Network (CEN) reports.
+Over the course of the last year, the Welsh Government have been holding a series of online seminars to showcase and disseminate the main findings from the Collaborative Evidence Network (CEN) reports.
 The eighteen collaborative research projects, involving HEIs and other organisations, looked at impacts of the COVID-19 pandemic on various aspects of the education system and on particular groups of learners.
 They also looked at ways to mitigate those impacts, as well as ways practitioners and learners can be better supported going forwards.

 4.05-4.25pm – Presentation from researchers